na-na-hi/renget/archive/6wfys.md

 Mari's Flora - Awesome textures for just about all flowers and plants.
 Couple of options for each as well.
 *and/or* Cathedral - 3D (whatever) - I use several of these to override Mari's just for flavor.
 Simplicity of Snow - This lets you avoid going down the absurd BDS (Better Dynamic Snow, not the sanction stuff) rabbit hole while fixing a lot of vanilla snow weirdness.
 Player Spell (And Weapon) Lighting - Most anons use ENB light for this feature, you can if you like, but I actually prefer this implementation for simplicity and the visuals playing more nicely with skin.
+If you do use ENB, you may want to scale down the light radiuses significantly.

 ###Weather and ENB: